physta/beautiful-jekyll/kcm.md

 This diagonalization allows to solve the BTE without complicating drastically the form of the drift operator.

-The splitting of the collision operator allows to split the thermal conductivity in two contributions, kinetic and collective, weighed by a switching factor &Sigma:
+The splitting of the collision operator allows to split the thermal conductivity in two contributions, kinetic and collective, weighed by a switching factor &Sigma;:

-&kappa
+&kappa;

 ![figkin](img/kinetic_regime.png)
 ![figcol](img/collective.png)